BrayanAngaritaR/ScrollJS/README.md

 The implementation is really easy, this is a beginner Javascript file.

 * Download or clone this repository
+* Include the file scroll.min.js on your JS folder.

 * Add **data-scrollJS** in each link from the menu on another link.
 The link is added by **ID**, no **Class** atribute.